temporalio/documentation/docs/configuring-archival.md

 ## What is Archival?

-Archival is a feature that automatically moves Workflow Event Histories from Temporal's normal persistence storage to a long-term blob store after the Workflow retention period expires.

-This feature enables Event Histories to be stored indefinitely while not overwhelming the persistence store.
+Archival is a feature that automatically moves [Workflow](docs/learn-workflow) [Event Histories](docs/learn-events) from Temporal's normal persistence storage to long-term storage after the Workflow retention period expires.
+This enables Event Histories to be stored indefinitely while not overwhelming the persistence store.

-The Archival feature can be customized per Namespace, but must be enabled and configured at the Cluster level as well.
+Archival can be customized per Namespace, but must be [enabled and configured](#archival-configuration-reference) at the Cluster level as well.

 :::note

 **Archival only supports Event Histories.**

-You may see some infrastructure in place to support archiving visibility records.
-However, the functionality is not yet supported and visibility records are currently deleted after the Workflow retention period.
+You may notice some boilerplate infrastructure to support archiving visibility records.
+This functionality is not yet supported and visibility records are currently deleted after the Workflow retention period.

 :::